pyrocko/pyrocko/doc/source/formats/yaml.rst

 for this is provided via the :py:mod:`pyrocko.guts` module, usage examples can be found in section :doc:`/library/examples/guts`.

-For example, here is how a :py:class:`pyrocko.model.Station` object is represented in YAML format:
+For example, here is how a :py:class:`~pyrocko.model.station.Station` object is represented in YAML format:

 .. code-block:: yaml